xiekt1993/Portfolio/JailDashboard/README.md

-# JailPopulationManagementDashboard
+# Jail Population Management Real-time Dashboard
 ## Overview
 This dashboard visualizes racial distribution of population in correctional facilities in Champaign County，IL.
-It provides real-time numbers and interactive charts that allows users to 1) have easier access to legal data on inmates who were held in county correctional facilities and 2) get more insights on racial disparity in criminal justice system.
+It provides real-time numbers and interactive charts that allows users to
+1) have easier access to legal data on inmates who were held in county correctional facilities;
+2) get more insights on racial disparity in criminal justice system.
 ## Example
 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/22986316/21235389/29f9aae8-c2bc-11e6-8047-776f4900fa64.jpg" width="750"/>